BeepBoopBit/HLInt/Documentation/main.md

 #### Keywords

 * `std::map<std::string, LanguageToken> _languageKeywords`
-    * This contains the keywords of the langugae such as (if, integer, double, and output).
+    * This contains the keywords of the langugae such as (if, integer, double, output, input, and string).

 ### SyntaxAnalyzer